Adroiti/docs-for-code-review-tools/RuboCop/Rails-FindEach.md

-Pattern: Rails/FindEach
+Pattern: Use of `each` instead of `find_each`

 Issue: -

 ## Description

-This cop is used to identify usages of `all.each` and change them to use `all.find_each` instead.
+This cop is used to identify usages of `each` and change them to use `find_each` instead.
+Looping through a collection of records from the database (using the `all` method, for example) is very inefficient since it will try to instantiate all the objects at once.
+In that case, batch processing methods allow you to work with the records in batches, thereby greatly reducing memory consumption.

 ### Example